-With 420 Japanese stainless steel used as the main component of this tool, choosing this cuticle pusher means choosing quality, as the steel has been drop-forged and high-tempered.
+With 100% stainless steel used as the main component of this tool, choosing this cuticle pusher means choosing quality, as the steel has been drop-forged and high-tempered.
 It has only one function, which is to be used to successfully push back cuticles in no time.
 Thanks to its precision tips and durable blades, you can count on this tool for a very long time.
-It comes in 19 colors and 6 sizes on Amazon.
+It is available on Amazon.

 There are so many benefits to pushing cuticles if done properly.
 If overdone, it could also lead to infections that would redden your fingers.
 Below are some reasons why you should use a cuticle pusher.